nidhaloff/igel/docs/README.rst

     $ igel predict -dp 'path_to_your_test_dataset.csv'
     """
-    This will generate a predictions.csv file in your current directory, where all predictions are stored in a csv file
+    This generates a predictions.csv file in your current directory, where all predictions are stored in a csv file
     """

 - Demo: